feathery-org/slate/source/index.html.md

 features | Object | Key-value pairs of account features.
-Available options are `live_forms` (# of live forms available) and `submissions` (# of monthly submissions available) metadata | Object | Key-value pairs of arbitrary metadata to configure and identify this workspace accounts | {id: string; email: string; role: string}[] | A list of accounts in this workspace created_at | Datetime | When this workspace was created
+Available options are `live_forms` (# of live forms available) and `submissions` (# of monthly submissions available) metadata | Object | Key-value pairs of arbitrary metadata to configure and identify this workspace accounts | {id: string; email: string; role: string}[] | A list of accounts in this workspace test | Boolean | Is this a test workspace (created via test API key) created_at | Datetime | When this workspace was created

 ## List All Workspaces